 Space and comfort dictate the kind of furniture for your home office.
 Think about your health as you choose a desk and chair.
 If you spend a lot of time sitting in front of your computer, invest in an ergonomic chair that gives you back support and allows you to move freely.
 Your desk should fit your space and style and complement the chair.

-This office at the end of a hallway comes with a simple white desk and an ergonomic white swivel chair.
-Note the interesting wallpaper, patterned area rug and decorative flowers, all of which provide a contrast to the white furniture.
+This office at the end of a hallway comes with a simple, light-wood desk and an ergonomic white swivel chair.
+Note the rug pattern and colors and how they complement the paint color of the walls.
+(Photo credit: Michael Soledad on Unsplash)

 7. Put your office in order.